German West Africa: Imperial Commissioner for West Africa

-On 5 July 1884 Nachtigal signed a treaty with Mlapa III, ruler of Togo (a village known today as Togoville) establishing a German protectorate over a stretch of coastal territory.
+On 5 July 1884, Nachtigal signed a treaty with Mlapa III, ruler of Togo (a village known today as Togoville) establishing a German protectorate over a stretch of coastal territory.
 This formed the basis of the future German colony of Togoland.
-On 14 July 14, 1884 Nachtigal raised the German flag in Bell town and signed treaties placing under German protection the areas which became the colony of Kamerun.
+On 14 July 1884, Nachtigal raised the German flag in Bell town and signed treaties placing under German protection the areas which became the colony of Kamerun.
 He spent some weeks visiting various ports around the Bight of Biafra before sailing south to Gabon, Angola and South West Africa.
 He steamed back to Kamerun in December 1884 and the Niger Delta in January 1885.
 On 29 January 1885 he signed a treaty which brought Mahinland under German protection.
-After this Nachtigal began his return journey to Germany but succumbed to malaria and died off the coast of Guinea in April.
+After this Nachtigal began his return journey to Germany but caught malaria and died off the coast of Guinea in April.

-West African squadron, 1884–85
+West African squadron, 1884–1885

 After Nachtigal had completed his mission of establishing German rights in West Africa, there was a need for naval support to reinforce them.
-On September 30, 1884 Emperor Wilhelm I issued an order establishing a West African squadron under the command of the Chief of the Staff of the Admiralty, Rear Admiral Eduard von Knorr.
+On September 30, 1884, Emperor Wilhelm I issued an order establishing a West African squadron under the command of the Chief of the Staff of the Admiralty, Rear Admiral Eduard von Knorr.
 The squadron was composed of the corvettes SMS Bismarck (flagship), SMS Gneisenau, SMS Ariadne, SMS Olga and the steam tender Adler.
-The squadron departed for West Africa on October 30.
+The squadron departed for West Africa on 30 October.
 On reaching the Cape Verde Islands, it dispatched the Ariadne to Liberia and the Guinea coast and the Gneisenau was sent to East Africa.
 On December 18, the Bismarck and the Olga reached the Cameroon River.

 Shortly before the squadron arrived, the settlement of chief Manga Ndumbe Bell, who had signed a treaty with Nachtigal, had been burned down and the German flag removed.
 Admiral Knorr decided on immediate intervention and sent landing parties ashore to destroy the villages of the rebels and arrest their chiefs.
 Two coastal steamers, the Fan and the Dualla were used as landing craft to bring 307 soldiers ashore at Hickorytown on 20 December.
 The landing party received word that rioters on the opposite bank had attacked the Jantzen & Thormählen factories and carried off their managers, and they stormed Joss town to try and recover them.
 The next day the Olga steamed upriver on the rising tide and bombarded the local villages.
 The landing party returned to their ships on 22 December.
 The Olga, with Rear Admiral Knorr on board, remained in the area where the anti-German uprising had taken place.
 Calm was gradually restored; in January 1885 the violence ended and in March the murderer of the factory manager was handed over for execution.